 Redwood in One Day

-Head south on U.S. 101.
-About a mile south of Klamath, detour onto the 8-mi-long, partially paved Coastal Drive (trailers and RVs not allowed), which loops north before reaching the ocean.
+From Crescent City head south on U.S. 101.
+A mile south of Klamath, detour onto the 8-mile-long, narrow, and mostly unpaved Coastal Drive loop (motorhomes/RVs and trailers not allowed).
 Along the way, you'll pass the old Douglas Memorial Bridge, destroyed in the 1964 flood.
 Coastal Drive turns south above Flint Ridge.
 In less than a mile you'll reach the World War II Radar Station, which looks like a farmhouse, its disguise in the 1940s.
 Continue south to the intersection with Alder Camp Road, stopping at the High Bluff Overlook.